dtapia52910/PersonalWebsite1/README.md

 9 learned how to and creat section for my portfolio page
 10. checked everything over with the rubric
 11. slept on it then triple checked everything
-12. submit project while feeling i still forgot to submit something.
+12. submit project while feeling like i still forgot to submit something.